 Top 10 Chinese Kung Fu Actors

 Kung Fu, also known as Chinese martial arts, has been an important part of Chinese culture for thousands of years.
-This culture also cultivated a lot of internationally-known Kung Fu actors, Now let us see who are the 10 best Chinese Kung Fu actors ever?
+The Kung Fu culture is also famous in Asian culture.
+This culture also cultivate a lot of internationally-known Kung Fu actors, Now let us see who are the 10 best Chinese Kung Fu actors ever.

 1. Bruce Lee 李小龙

-Born in 1940, the year of the dragon in Chinese zodiac, Bryce Lee is the first actor that enables foreigners to have a direct understanding of Chinese martial arts.
+Born in 1940, the year of the dragon in Chinese zodiac, Bruce Lee is the first actor that enables foreigners to have a direct understanding of Chinese martial arts.
 It can be said that he himself is an immortal Kung Fu legend.
-His famous Kung Fu films you should see include Shanghai Affairs, Fist Of Fury, etc.
+His famous Kung Fu films you should see include Shanghai Affairs, Fist Of Fury, Enter the Dragon, Tang shan da xiong Game of Death, etc.

 2. Jackie Chan 成龙

-Jackie Chan is one of the world’s most well-known action star.
+Jackie Chan is one of the world’s most well-known action movie star.
 He shows audience various fighting styles with different weapons and stunts.
-He had starred in many action films , Drunken Master, Snake in Eagle’s Shadow, Rush Hour series, Police Story are his most Kung Fu movies.
+He have starred in many action films , Drunken Master, Snake in Eagle’s Shadow, Rush Hour series, Police Story are his most famous Kung Fu movies.

 3. Jet Li 李连杰